hellesvaasand/littlefs-forensics-tool/README.md

 Once the tool is installed, the tool can be run from the command line.

 ### LittleFS Images
 The tool can be used with existing images of a LittleFS filesystem (realistic usage for the tool), but the tool can also be used to create LittleFS images.
 This is useful for testing cases.

+#### Using Existing Images
+LittleFS images do **not** contain internal metadata about `block size`, `block count`, `read size` or `prog size`.
+These parameters must be provided manually, and they **must exactly match** the original configuration used when the image was created.

+If these values are incorrect, the tool will fail to mount or interpret the filesystem properly.
+Thus, to be able to use existing images, the user must know the values of `block size` and `block count`.

+Sources you can use to find this info:
+- Embedded firmware source code
+- Device datasheets
+- Image generation scripts or documentation

 #### How to Create Images
 The example below shows how to create a LittleFS image containing three files where one of them is in a nested directory.

 ```bash